deniskoronchik/sc-machine/docs/cpp/templates.md

 ## ScTemplate
 Class to work with templates in c++.
 Before reading this paragraph you need to read common [information about types](el_types.md).

-Let use `f` symbols for constant parameter of template.
-Let use `a` symbol for a variable parameter of template.
-Then template to search all output edges from specified sc-element will be a triple:
+Let use `f` symbols for fixed (constant) parameter of template.
+Let use `a` symbol for a assignable (variable) parameter of template.
-* where first element is known `f`;
-* second and third elements need to be found `a`.

 There are possible 3 types of simple templates:

 * `f_a_a` - template to find all outgoing edges from a specified sc-element;
 * `f_a_f` - template to find all edges between two specified sc-elements;
 * `a_a_f` - template to find all ingoing edges to a specified sc-element.

-There are some methods available for `ScTemplate` class:
+### Create template

+#### Manual

+Use `ScTemplateBuilder` to create `ScTemplate` directly from a code.

-* `triple` - method that adds triple construction into template.
+`ScTemplateBuilder::Triple` - this function adds triple construction into template.
 There are some examples of using this function to produce simple templates:

 <table>
   <tr>